annaesvensson/yellow-install/readme.md

 The following files will be modified during the installation:

-`system/extensions/yellow-system.ini` = file with system settings
-`system/extensions/yellow-language.ini` = file with language settings
-`system/extensions/yellow-user.ini` = file with user settings
-`system/extensions/yellow-website.log` = log file of the website

-The following files will be modified during the installation:

 `content/1-home/page.md` = content file for home page
 `content/9-about/page.md` = content file for information page
 `content/shared/page-new-default.md` = content file for new page
 `content/shared/page-new-wiki.md` = content file for new wiki page, [if wiki was selected](https://github.com/annaesvensson/yellow-wiki)
 `content/shared/page-new-blog.md` = content file for new blog page, [if blog was selected](https://github.com/annaesvensson/yellow-blog)
 `content/shared/page-error-404.md` = content file for error page
+`system/extensions/yellow-system.ini` = file with system settings
+`system/extensions/yellow-language.ini` = file with language settings
+`system/extensions/yellow-user.ini` = file with user settings
+`system/extensions/yellow-website.log` = log file of the website

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).